 The third generation of the controversial Healbe GoBe callorie counting wearable has launched.
-The wearable comes with a radical new look.
+The wearable comes with a radical new look but the same unproven technology.

 Essential reading: Top fitness trackers and health gadgets